eprbell/dali-rp2/README.md

 It performs the following operations:
 * it reads in crypto transaction information from multiples sources: CSV files and/or REST-based services;
 * it analyzes, processes and merges this data;
-* it uses it the processed data to generate an ODS input file for RP2 and its respective JSON configuration file;
+* it uses it the processed data to generate an ODS input file for RP2 and its respective JSON configuration file.

-DaLI has a [programmable plugin architecture](README.dev.md#dali-internals) for data loaders (both CSV and REST-based): help us make DaLI a robust open-source, community-driven crypto data loader by [contributing](CONTRIBUTING.md#contributing-to-the-repository) plugins for exchanges and wallets!
+DaLI has a [programmable plugin architecture](https://github.com/eprbell/dali-rp2/tree/main/README.dev.md#dali-internals) for data loaders (both CSV and REST-based): help us make DaLI a robust open-source, community-driven crypto data loader by [contributing](https://github.com/eprbell/dali-rp2/tree/main/CONTRIBUTING.md#contributing-to-the-repository) plugins for exchanges and wallets!

 RP2 has [unit test](https://github.com/eprbell/dali-rp2/tree/main/tests/) coverage to reduce the risk of regression.